foozio/ferritedb/CONTRIBUTING.md

-# Contributing to RustBase
+# Contributing to FerriteDB

-Thank you for your interest in contributing to RustBase!
+Thank you for your interest in contributing to FerriteDB!
 This document provides guidelines and information for contributors.

 ## Table of Contents